nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review.md

 > Page 5, Column 1, Lines 24-60.
 I have several issues with this model.
 The idea here is to emulate the observed data so we can build expectations that can be directly compared against empirical patterns.
 But I do find several issues: 1) How is Ng=100 justified?
 This seems a somewhat arbitrary number for a parameter that is likely going to play a significant role in the amount of drift in the system?
 2) I understand each time-step is 20 years.
 Why?
 I assume this is related to generation length but this ought to be discussed; 3) Is the model supposed to reach an equilibrium state?
 If this is the case I don’t think 70 time-steps and Ng=100 is sufficient for this.
 If the answer is no, the initial condition of the system shouldn’t be random and perhaps be informed from the empirical data.

-I will consider this very true questions in a future publication.
+I will consider this very important questions in a future publication.

 > Figure 3.
 These are very nice plots - I would add the sample sizes for each region though.